wsyCUHK/WSYCUHK_FDIA/README.md

 data, which naturally introduces validation variations.

 ## About Authors
-Shuoyao Wang, yorksywang@tencent.com :Shuoyao Wang received the B.Eng. degree (with first class Hons.) and the Ph.D degree in information engineering from The Chinese University of Hong Kong, Hong Kong, in 2013 and 2018, respectively.
+Shuoyao Wang, sywang[AT]szu[DOT]edu[DOT]cn :Shuoyao Wang received the B.Eng. degree (with first class Hons.) and the Ph.D degree in information engineering from The Chinese University of Hong Kong, Hong Kong, in 2013 and 2018, respectively.
 From 2018 to 2020, he was an senior researcher with the Department of Risk Management, Tencent, Shenzhen, China.
 Since 2020, he has been with the College of Electronic and Information Engineering, Shenzhen University, Shenzhen, China, where he is currently an Assistant Professor.
 His research interests include optimization theory, operational research, and machine learning in Multimedia Processing, Smart Grid, and Communications.

 Suzhi Bi, bsz@szu.edu.cn